jmhardison/jonathanhardison-com/README.md

 Items that are being actively worked on:

-  * Correct all posts that were imported, removing all HTML markup and converting to markdown.
   * Integration with CI platforms and autodeployment to hosting platform.
   * Review and archival of un-needed posts.
   * Review and setup of alternative download mechanism for binaries hosted on site.
 (Keeping out of GitHub for now?)